* U.S. crude stockpiles fall 3.3 million barrels in week -EIA

 Sharara recently reached output of 280,000 barrels per day (bpd), but closed this week due to a pipeline blockade.
 Its production is key to Libya's oil output, which surged above 1 million bpd in late June, about four times its level last summer.

-Libya's rising output is a headache for the Organization of the Petroleum Exporting Countries, which together with non-OPEC producers including Russia has pledged to cut around 1.8 million bpd of supplies between January this year and March 2018 in an attempt to remove a global glut.
-(Additional reporting by Henning Gloystein in Singapore and Karolin Schaps in Amsterdam; Editing by Dale Hudson and Marguerita Choy)
+Libya's rising output is a headache for the Organization of the Petroleum Exporting Countries, which together with non-OPEC producers including Russia have pledged to cut around 1.8 million bpd of supplies between January this year and March 2018 in an attempt to remove a global glut.
+(Additional reporting by Henning Gloystein in Singapore and Karolin Schaps in Amsterdam; Editing by Marguerita Choy and Chris Reese)